Night of the Comet

 Night of the Comet is a 1984 American science fiction comedy horror film written and directed by Thom Eberhardt.
 It stars Catherine Mary Stewart, Robert Beltran, and Kelli Maroney as survivors of a comet that has turned most people into either dust or zombies.
 Night of the Comet grossed $14.4 million in the US on a $700,000 budget.
-It received positive reviews according to Rotten Tomatoes and has since become a cult film, influencing the creation of Buffy Summers.
+It received positive reviews according to Rotten Tomatoes and has since become a cult film, influencing the creation of the titular Buffy the Vampire Slayer character Buffy Summers.

 Plot

 The Earth is passing through the tail of a comet, an event which has not occurred in 65 million years and coincided with the extinction event that wiped out the dinosaurs.
 On the night of the comet's passage, eleven days before Christmas, large crowds gather outside to watch and celebrate.

 Eighteen-year-old Regina "Reggie" Belmont works at a movie theater in southern California.
-She is annoyed to find the initials DMK have the sixth highest score on the theater's Tempest video game; all the other high scores are hers.
-Staying after the theater closes, she helps her boyfriend, projectionist Larry Dupree, sneak back in so he can loan out a film reel for illegal duplication for his own profit.
-He offers to pay for her assistance from what he expects to earn when the other party returns the film reel in the morning.
+She is annoyed to find someone with the initials DMK has the sixth highest score on the theater's Tempest video game; the other high scores are hers.
+Staying after the theater closes, she helps her boyfriend, projectionist Larry Dupree, sneak back in so he can loan out a film reel for illegal duplication.
 Reggie and Larry spend the night in the steel-lined projection booth and have sex.

-Meanwhile, Reggie's 16-year-old sister Samantha ("Sam") argues with their stepmother Doris, who Sam knows is cheating on her father, who is away on active military duty.
-After this escalates to a physical altercation, Sam spends the night in a steel backyard shed.
+Meanwhile, Reggie's 16-year-old sister Samantha ("Sam") argues with their stepmother Doris, who Sam knows is cheating on her father, who is away on military duty.
+After a physical altercation, Sam spends the night in a steel backyard shed.

 The next morning, a reddish haze covers the sky; there are no signs of life but piles of red dust and heaps of clothing everywhere.
 Unaware that anything has occurred, Larry goes outside and is killed by a zombie.
-After trying to beat DMK's high score, Reggie looks for Larry outside, mistaking the red sky as bad smog.
+After trying to beat DMK's high score, Reggie looks for Larry, mistaking the red sky as bad smog.
 She quickly encounters the zombie, but escapes on Larry's motorcycle.
 At home, she finds her sister.
 The two surmise that because they both spent the night in steel containers, they were saved from the comet's effects.

 The sisters race to the local radio station after they hear a disc jockey on air, only to find it was a pre-recorded show.
 They come across another survivor there, Hector Gomez, who spent the night in the back of his steel truck.
 When Sam talks into the microphone, she is heard by researchers in an underground installation out in the desert.
 As they listen to Reggie, Sam and Hector debate what to do, the scientists note that the zombies, though less exposed to the comet, will eventually disintegrate into dust themselves.
-Hector leaves to check if any of his family survived, but promises to return as soon as possible.
+Hector leaves to check if any of his family survived, but promises to return.